hemigrapsus252/Spiny-lobster-exoskeleton-OA/README.md

 # Exoskeletal predator defenses of juvenile California spiny lobsters (Panulirus interruptus) are affected by fluctuating ocean acidification-like conditions

 Statistical code to reproduce analyses in the above manuscript.
-Data are available on PANGAEA at:
+Data are available on PANGAEA at: TK

-Abstract
+Abstract:
 Spiny lobsters rely on multiple exoskeletal predator defenses that may be sensitive to ocean acidification (OA).
 Compromised mechanical integrity of these defensive structures may tilt predator prey outcomes, leading to increased mortality in the lobsters’ environment.
 Here, we tested the effects of